henrietta-k/adapt-learning-wiki/Developers-guide:-components.md

 #### Question components

 A question component should be used to test a user or ask a question.
-Each question component should set the following on it's model:
+Each question component should set the following on its model:

 - ``_isPassed`` (boolean) - Should be set on the model when the user gets this question correct.
 - ``_isComplete`` (boolean) - Should be set on the model when the user completes the question and used all the avilable attempts.